 What needs to be done is to manage your personal space in similar ways to your headspace.
 Too many ideas and thoughts rushing through your mind an make you incapable of being able to focus on one thing and think straight; that all relate to your surroundings.
 If you have too much clutter it makes it hard to focus.
 According to research, there is a direct correlation between disorder in your mind and disorder in your house.

 Consider productivity when you are taking the time to streamline your space.
 If you are dealing with a workspace, then keep all relevant items for that area.
 For example, you don’t want to have to run up and down the stairs every time you are in need of a pen.
-When you make your house organized you are practicing a really important type of self-care.
-Being organized is a great way to save money, energy, and time.
+When you make your house organised you are practising a really important type of self-care.
+Being organised is a great way to save money, energy, and time.

 Planning and preparation are key to making your life more orderly.
 If you know precisely what you need to do and have a plan for how and when you are going to do it, then you can give yourself permission to relax in between those tasks.
 Be sure to have all of the necessary elements in advance.
 Prepare a day ahead of time so that you will be prepared for tomorrow.
 Check your calendar so that you can choose your outfits in advance, get your meals prepared, confirm your appointments, and get your bag packed with all of your necessities.

-It isn’t necessary to be a naturally organized individual to achieve this.
+It isn’t necessary to be a naturally organised individual to achieve this.
 All you need to do is have a little discipline.
-Organization gives you the chance to create tranquility and order in your life and home.
+Organisation gives you the chance to create tranquility and order in your life and home.
 All you need to do is get started.
 You will thank yourself later.